 I remember a case I handled a long time ago.
 The guy was very confident.
 To test his decision-making process, I asked, “In buying a car, do you decide jointly with your wife”.
 His answer was, “I am my own man.
 If I decide to buy, I buy!”
 Deal closed.

-The next day, he came back with a woman which I presumed to be his wife.
+The next day, he came back with a woman whom I presumed to be his wife.
 And I had a bad feeling about what was to happen.
 She said to me, “My husband paid a deposit for the van.
 I am here to cancel the order”.
 I looked at ‘I-am-my-own-man”, and he has become “Well-what-can-I-say-she’s-the-REAL-boss”.
+What a disappointment!
+But we should learn to stay positive even in a Crisis.

 I still smile when I remember this incident.
 As a salesperson, you’ll enjoy much ups and downs.
 Do it right and you can sell many things to many people.
 One more thing, check out the 4 rules on how to sell ice to an Eskimo.